When are you open?

 Can I hire a mobility scooter?

-Electric scooters can be booked in advance with Toots on 01637 859181.
-Wheelchairs can also be booked in advance by Independent Living Newquay Ltd on 01637 498015.
+Electric scooters can be hired in advance with Toots on 01637 859181.
+Wheelchairs can also be hired in advance by Independent Living Newquay Ltd on 01637 498015.

 Please note: You must be over 16 to hire an electric scooter.